ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

                     After a few chats, it started to feel like a circus.
 The room felt too big, the speakers too loud, and the companies were too into themselves.
                 </p>
                 <p class="text-dark-1 fs-4">
                     Late in the night, the event organizers started dishing out dinner.
-Honestly, I wouldn’t have grabbed a bit if I hadn’t been hanging around, eavesdropping on Tokopedia staff chatting about their new HQ’s networking events.
+Honestly, I wouldn’t have grabbed a bite if I hadn’t been hanging around, eavesdropping on Tokopedia staff chatting about their new HQ’s networking events.
 The way those pizza boxes were lined up, it felt like the food was only meant for ‘elite’ employees only.
                 </p>
                 <p class="text-dark-1 fs-4">
                     After the chaos of Hacker X Jakarta Night, some recruiters decided to start the chase.
 Random calls from unknown numbers were a total buzzkill, but a few slick ones actually sent out a  heads-up email before hitting me up or setting up a meet.
 So sweet.